soundpress/RulesOfNYC/docs/c01/index.rst

    (5) Apparatus for flame test.
 The apparatus shall consist of a ring stand 20 inches high with an adjustable clamp housed in a metal shield 12 inches square and 20 inches high, open in front and at both ends and a Bunsen or Tirrill gas burner which shall have a tube of 3/8-inch inside diameter.

    (6) Flame test.
-A whipped test specimen shall be taken from the closed container required in § 12-02(e)(4) and suspended vertically with one-half inch of the numbered end in a clip held in a clamp on the ring stand so that the test specimen shall hang vertically within and near the center of the metal shield required in § 12-02(e)(5).
+A whipped test specimen shall be taken from the closed container required in 2 RCNY § 12-02(e)(4) and suspended vertically with one-half inch of the numbered end in a clip held in a clamp on the ring stand so that the test specimen shall hang vertically within and near the center of the metal shield required in 2 RCNY § 12-02(e)(5).
 The lower end of the test specimen shall be three-quarters of an inch above the top of the gas burner on which the air supply is shut off completely and adjusted to give a luminous flame 1 1/2 inches long.
 The flame shall be applied for 12 seconds, then withdrawn.
 The result of the test for duration of flame and duration of glow of the three test specimens shall each be averaged and recorded.
 Flashing, if any, shall be noted.

 (f) Approval and certification.
-The approval of materials that have been flameproofed, as provided in § 12-02(a) and tested as required in § 12-02(e) with flameproofing properties as given in § 12-02(d), shall be limited to one year.
+The approval of materials that have been flameproofed, as provided in 2 RCNY § 12-02(a) and tested as required in 2 RCNY § 12-02(e) with flameproofing properties as given in 2 RCNY § 12-02(d), shall be limited to one year.
 An affidavit by the person, firm or corporation flameproofing the combustible materials shall be filed with the Fire Commissioner stating that the flameproofing compound and method complies with the approval of the Board, with calendar number thereof, and including the date of treatment and warranted period of effectiveness of the flameproofing.
 The Fire Commissioner may require check tests at any time.
-Upon the termination of the approval, as provided for in § 12-02(f), a retest of the flameproofed combustible materials shall conform to the following:
+Upon the termination of the approval, as provided for in 2 RCNY § 12-02(f), a retest of the flameproofed combustible materials shall conform to the following:

    Flameproofed materials shall withstand a test of at least 400°F., as measured by a pyrometer, or other acceptable method, for approximately one minute's duration by means of an open flame.
 Under such test, the flameproofed material shall not flash or support combustion and shall not glow outside of the char if a char is set up by the open flame.
-Material found not to conform to these requirements shall be removed and replaced with materials conforming to the requirements of § 12-02(d).
+Material found not to conform to these requirements shall be removed and replaced with materials conforming to the requirements of 2 RCNY § 12-02(d).

 (g) Exemption.
 These rules shall not be construed to apply to merchandise for sale or displayed for sale, to guest rooms in hotels, to offices, to works of art in museums, nor to churches or places of religious worship.